JoeBrueneman/Binging-Netflix-Data/README.md

 Introduction: This guide provides steps to access information about Netflix's most viewed shows, statistical analytics, and recommendations.
 ---------------
 Step-by-Step Instructions:
-Markup : * Accessing the Webpage:
+* Accessing the Webpage:
    * Open your web browser.
    * Enter "https://binging-netflix-data-online.onrender.com/" into the address bar and press Enter.
-        * Navigating the Webpage:
-            * Click on the "CLICK TO START EXPLORING" button to access four tabs:
+   * * Navigating the Webpage:* Click on the "CLICK TO START EXPLORING" button to access four tabs:
                            * "Top 10 Shows" reveals the top ten movies and series.
 Click on "MOVIES" or "SERIES" to view respective titles.
                            * "Statistics" showcases analytics.
 Click "LEARN MORE ABOUT THIS" for graphical representations.
                            * "Viewed Hours" displays the top 10 most watched shows.
 Click "SEE MORE" to access a dropdown with all show titles.
                            * "Our Recommendation" reveals team members' top five show recommendations.
 Click on each profile picture for their choices.
      * Accessing Show Information:
             * Use the dropdown box to view all show titles.
             * Select a show title to display its information in the box.
             * The IMDb rating for the selected show is shown on a gauge chart.